Project Cost Management: The Ultimate Guide

 Despite its significance, project cost management comes with its share of challenges.
 Addressing these challenges effectively is crucial to achieving project objectives.
 Common challenges include:

-• Stakeholder expectations: Balancing stakeholder expectations, especially when faced with tight budgets and limited resources, can be challenging for project managers.
-One last time, time tracking can help to manage stakeholder expectations.
-With past time tracking data about your team, you’ll know how long each task will take.
-Hence you won’t incur the risk of overpromising something to stakeholders.
+- Stakeholder expectations: Balancing stakeholder expectations, especially when faced with tight budgets and limited resources, can be challenging for project managers.
+One last thing: time tracking can help manage stakeholder expectations.
+With past-time tracking data about your team, you’ll know how long each task will take.
+Hence, you won’t incur the risk of overpromising something to stakeholders.

 Read also: How to estimate time for a project